 Wisconsin Social Work License Requirements

 Wisconsin offers four licenses.
-The CSW license can be awarded to candidates with a bachelor’s or master’s degree from a board-approved program, while a master’s degree is required for the other three license types.
-For any license, an applicant must successfully pass the state exam and a background check.
+The CSW license can be awarded to candidates with a bachelor’s or higher social work degree from a board-approved program, while a master’s degree is required for the other three license types.
+For any license, an applicant must successfully pass the appropriate ASWB exam and a background check.
+Applicants for the LCSW license must additionally complete 3,000 hours of supervised practice before applying.

 Wisconsin Governing Board